 The first 3 to 5 years of a child’s life are some of the most important from a developmental standpoint.
 Young children are exposed to a veritable storm of information and expected to successfully adapt to overwhelming new experiences.
 It can be a frustrating time and a wonderful time for both young children and their caregivers.
 The children in your care may be challenged by issues such as separation anxiety, aggression, excessive attention-seeking, and other behaviors that you may not know how to address.

-- targeted intervention recommendations for an individual child (requires signed authorization from parent/guardian of child)
+- Targeted intervention recommendations for an individual child (requires signed authorization from parent/guardian of the child)

 Five Universal Practices to Prevent Challenging Behaviors

 Did you know that most challenging behaviors can actually be prevented?
 In Prevent-Teach-Reinforce for Young Children (PTR-YC), the book authors write, “There is much that can be done in the realm of universal strategies that can promote resilience and prevent the emergence of social and emotional difficulties.”
 The term “universal strategies” refers to classroom-wide practices that have an effect on everyone present.
 Implementing these universal strategies helps you create a high-quality environment that reduces the chances of experiencing challenging behavior.
 Take a look at these five universal strategies and notice which practices you are already using and which practices you can implement as soon as possible.

 - Use a 5:1 ratio of positive to negative/neutral attention.
 It’s important that you are careful to recognize when children behave appropriately.
 If they are only given attention when they are exhibiting unwanted behaviors, they will exhibit more of those behaviors.
 Be sure all children receive at least five positive interactions with teachers for each negative interaction.